Approach Zero is a math-aware search engine.

-In 2019, the new model has brought me my first research full paper at ECIR 2019 conference (and a best application paper award!).
+In 2019, the new model has brought me my first research full paper at the ECIR 2019 conference (and a best application paper award!).

 In May 2019, the new model has been put online, it has indexed over 1 million posts and there are only 3 search instances running on two low-cost Linode servers.

-In early 2020, a paper focusing on efficiency has just been accepted at ECIR 2020 conference, this paper shows our system is the first one to produce very effective math search results with realtime query runtimes in a single thread.
+In early 2020, a paper focusing on efficiency has just been accepted at the ECIR 2020 conference, this paper shows our system is the first one to produce very effective math search results with realtime query runtimes in a single thread.